Visited: June 2017

 Population: 495.000 (2017)

-Estimated reading time: 6 minutes
+Estimated reading time: 5 minutes

-- Comino’s island Blue lagoon with all its splendor and crowds.
+• Comino’s island Blue Lagoon with all its splendor and crowds.

-- Fantastic sunset over Dwejra Bay.
+• Fantastic sunset over Dwejra Bay.

-- Beautiful view from my hotel in Valletta.
+• Beautiful view from my hotel in Valletta.

-- Exploring the narrow streets of Valletta, with picturesque churches, Maltese balconies and soft honey colored limestone structures.
+• Exploring the narrow streets of Valletta, with picturesque churches, Maltese balconies and soft honey colored limestone structures.

-Malta is a rather small island, so I decided to sleep at one location, from where I could easily visit the surrounding areas as a daily trip with rented car.
 My base was in Valletta, the European capital of culture for 2018 and the capital of Malta.
 The first ever planned city in Europe, with the designs being drawn out by the Order of St. John of Jerusalem in 1565.

 Valletta – the first planned city in Europe

-War with mosquitos
+In war with mosquitos

-Early next morning I mentioned the receptionist about hordes of mosquitos in my room and he calmly suggested me to close the balcony door, if I wanted my AC to work.
-Oh, stupid me, that was the problem!
-Of course, AC didn’t work with balcony door open.
+Early next morning, I mentioned the receptionist about hordes of mosquitos in my room and he calmly suggested me to close the balcony door first, if I wanted my AC to work.

 We explored the islands of Malta, Comino and Gozo in the following days.
 The roads are good, distances short, everything well organized and signalized.
 You just need to be careful driving on the left side of the road.

-Blue lagoon of Comino’s island is a beautiful clear turquoise water bay with intense – postcard colors, sand stretches and rock formation surrounding it.
+Blue Lagoon of Comino’s island is a beautiful clear turquoise water bay with intense – postcard colors, sand stretches and rock formation surrounding it.
 I knew it was one of the prime spots to locate crowds of visitors at any time of the day, but it is a must to see.
 Being there in the first half of June didn’t make any difference.
-The place was packed with tourists, but it was still wonderful.

 I swam through the crystal water to the rocky area on the other side of lagoon.
 The water temperature was refreshing, people everywhere, some boats anchored on the other side of protection buoys.
 If there were palm trees instead of pure rocks and limestone structures, the location could be anywhere in the Caribbean.

-Salt pans and beautiful sunset in Dwejra area at Gozo island
+Salt pans and beautiful sunset in Dwejra

 Gozo Island is a smaller, much quieter, less touristic and relaxed island that the bigger brother.
 We crossed five kilometers gap between the islands on a ferry and circle the island anti-clock directions by car.
 We visited some interesting spots, had a swim in a quiet bay and drove back to Valletta in the evening.

-The first stop were still active salt pans outside Marsalforn on the northern part of Gozo.
-There are about 300 salt pans, from which eight families harvest the precious mineral from the sea.
-The salt process is done only in the summer, from May until September.
-Some of these salt-pans date from the Roman times or earlier.
-These are simply shallow and flat holes dug in the soft limestone that are either filled with sea water in a natural way (storms and large waves) or artificially (by a pail/bucket dipped in the sea).
+They are simply shallow and flat holes dug in the soft limestone that are either filled with sea water in a natural way (storms and large waves) or artificially (by a pail/bucket dipped in the sea).
 The sun evaporates the water and the salt remains.
 A simple process that has not changed much through the centuries is 100% natural.